HowToDoInJava

-In this Java AIML tutorial, we will learn to create simple chatbot program in Java.
-A Chatbot is an application designed to simulate the conversation with human users, especially over the Internet.
+In this Java AIML tutorial, we will learn to create a simple chatbot program in Java.
+A Chatbot is an application designed to simulate conversation with human users, especially over the Internet.
 Internally it uses any NLP (Natural Language Processing) system to interpret the human interactions and reply back with meaningful information.

-It’s important to know the difference between NLP and NLU.
-NLP refers to all systems that work together to handle end-to-end interactions between machines and humans in the preferred language of the human.
+• NLP refers to all systems that work together to handle end-to-end interactions between machines and humans in the preferred language of the human.
 In other words, NLP lets people and machines talk to each other “naturally”.
-NLU is actually a subset of the wider world of NLP.
-It helps in parsing unstructured inputs e.g. mispronunciations, swapped words, contractions, colloquialisms, and other quirks.

-1. Prerequisite
+1. Prerequisites

 • Reference AIML Implementation – To get started, we shall use an already working reference application.
 There is one such java based implementation called program-ab hosted on google-code repository.
-Download the program-ab latest distribution from google code repository.
+Download the program-ab latest distribution from maven code repository.

 • Eclipse and Maven – for coding and development.